Qelxiros/AetherBot/README.md

 # AetherBot
-mfw containerized word bot (wip (fully functional now tho))
+This is a containerized bot for BombParty, a word game hosted on [jklm.fun](https://jklm.fun) (fully functional wip)

 # Download
-idk git clone or smth
-you prob know how to do this already
+clone the repository

 # Dependencies
 - [podman](https://podman.io/)